John Deere Classic: History

-The tournament began as the Quad Cities Open in 1971 and was a "satellite event" on the PGA Tour.
-It became an official tour event in 1972.
-Ed McMahon served as tournament host from 1975 to 1979.
-Title sponsors have included Miller Brewing Company (1982–85), Hardee's (1986–94) and John Deere (since 1999).
+The tournament began as the Quad Cities Open in 1971 as a "satellite event" on the PGA Tour, and became an official tour event in 1972, played in early autumn.
+It moved to mid-July in 1974, and Ed McMahon served as tournament host from 1975 to 1979.
+Title sponsors have included Miller Brewing Company (1982–85), Hardee's (1986–94), and John Deere (since 1999).

 From the event's inception in 1971 through 1974, it was played at Crow Valley Country Club in Davenport, Iowa.
 It then moved to Oakwood Country Club in Coal Valley, Illinois from 1975 to 1999.
 Beginning in 2000, the event has been at the TPC at Deere Run in Silvis.

 In 2005 and 2006, the tournament generated more media coverage because of the sponsor's exemptions given to teenager Michelle Wie.
 The 2013 edition saw Jordan Spieth, two weeks shy of his 20th birthday, become the first teenager to win on the PGA Tour since 1931.

 Since the introduction of the Open Qualifying Series, the John Deere Classic is a final chance for a player not already exempt to earn entry into The Open if he finished in the top five.
 In order to help attract players who will compete in the following week's Open Championship, since 2008 the John Deere Classic has sponsored a charter flight that leaves the Quad Cities on Sunday night and arrives in Britain the next morning.